thelfer/tfel/docs/web/behaviour-variable.md

 ~~~~

 Those state variables are automatically declared as auxiliary state
-variables by the calling behaviour, but their names is changed, as
+variables by the calling behaviour, but their names are changed, as
 follows:

 ~~~~{.bash}